arti8965/apna-clg/README.md

 # apna-clg
-This is my first repository
+This is my first repository.
+Author = Arti Kushwaha